monsoonmaelstrom/book2/book2.md

 Giorgi could torture a few thousand animals to death in pursuit of a goal if he needed to.
 Like me, I don’t think he’d enjoy it, but he could do it.
 I sigh.

-Giorgi figures out how to do to two at once before anyone else figures out one.
+Giorgi figures out how to do two at once before anyone else figures out one.
 I roll ten more pieces of paper into cones and stick them in the sand spaced at intervals of about a foot.

 “All ten.
 At the same time,” I say.